top of page

 25. Boron

 1. Avoid prenatal vitamins that use the oxide form.
 Instead, look for forms such as glycinate or bisglycinate, as these will be better absorbed and easier on the stomach and digestive system.
+Look for at least twenty milligrams per day.

 26. Vanadium